cannarron/cannarron/README.md

 ### Hi I'm Vanessa

-I am a backend software engineer.
+I'm a backend software engineer.

 As a  software engineer,  I channel my creativity, problem solving and managerial skills to build *products* that people love.